 Table salt causes the blood pressure to rise rapidly because the blood is attempting to move the toxic elements rapidly away from the heart.
 This is why doctors will often tell people with high blood pressure to stop intake of salt.
 Moreover, excessive table salt causes us to retain waters and other fluids.
 Many chronic imbalances such as diabetes, gout and obesity can be worsened or even partially caused by excessive intake of common table salt.
 And be aware, this salt is not just the stuff in your shaker.

 Most packaged and processed foods contain astronomical amounts of the stuff.
-These preservatives can cause swelling and, over time, major kidney, thyroid and liver problems, as well as the development of goiters, asedema, hypertension, heart disease, strained elimination systems, muscle cramps, water retention, edema, stroke, heart failure, PMS, and even major nervous system disorders such as anxiety and depression.
+These preservatives can cause swelling and, over time, major kidney, thyroid and liver concerns, as well as the development of goiters, as edema, hypertension, heart disease, strained elimination systems, muscle cramps, water retention, edema, stroke, heart failure, PMS, and even major nervous system disorders such as anxiety and depression.

 Table salt is particularly hard on both the circulatory system and nervous system.
 It also wreaks havoc on the delicate balance of the lymph system in the body.
 This salt is also highly addictive, as the more the body becomes used to the high levels of fake sodium, the more it craves it.